joaoregis/csgo.go-client/README.md

 This client can receive commands and specific requests via local API orchestrator available when the client is running.

+After version 0.3.0 you can turn off this feature via configuration file.
+Change the entry `enable_orchestrator` to `false` and the feature will be disabled until you turn it on again with `true` value.
+Remember: by default the orchestrator will be off and optional.
+Turn this on to use with our  external configuration menu.

 >**Port**: `:61975`
 >
 >**Method**: `GET`\